leighshepperson/exalgebra/README.md

 # ExAlgebra

-This library consists of a collection of functions used in linear algebra.
+This library is a set of functions used in linear algebra.

 ## Installation